MediaGrubber/pop-power/index.md

 Anyway: I’m pretty sure _all_ motivations are extrinsic.
 So, not only are grades not the only extrinsic motivators, they’re also not the most significant ones.

 Case in point: at this time of the semester, I have exactly zero intrinsic motivation.
 I’ve been spending so much time writing and revising final course projects, by this point, that I’m completely sick of them.
-If it were completely up to me, I’d put it all aside and not come back to it till February, when I could look at it with semi-fresh eyes.
+If it were totally up to me, I’d put it all aside and not come back to it till February, when I could look at it with semi-fresh eyes.
 And yet . . . it’s not totally up to me (and it probably shouldn’t be), because my motivation to pass the course overrides my motivation to take a three-week, energy-restoring nap.

 Basically what it comes down to is this: if I don’t pass my courses, I won’t be in “good academic standing,” which I need to maintain if I want to keep my GTA appointment.
 The main reason I’m revising my final projects right now, in other words, is because I don’t want to lose my job.